Cuddalore

-Cuddalore, also spelt as Kadalur (/kʌdəˈlɔər/), is the city and headquarters of the Cuddalore District in the Indian state of Tamil Nadu.
-Situated south of Chennai, Cuddalore was an important port during the British Raj.
+Cuddalore, also spelt as Kadalur (/kʌdəˈlɔər/), is a heavy industries hub and a port city, and headquarters of the Cuddalore District in the Indian state of Tamil Nadu.
+Situated south of Chennai, Cuddalore was an important city and port during the British Raj.

-While the early history of Cuddalore remains unclear, the city first rose to prominence during Pallavas and Medieval Cholas' reign.
-After the fall of Cholas, the town was ruled by various dynasties like Pandyas, Vijayanagar Empire, Madurai Nayaks, Thanjavur Nayaks, Thanjavur Marathas, Tipu Sultan, French and the British Empire.
+While the early history of Cuddalore remains unclear, the city first rose to prominence during the Pallavas' and Medieval Cholas' reign.
+After the fall of the Cholas, the town was ruled by various dynasties like Pandyas, Vijayanagar Empire, Madurai Nayaks, Thanjavur Nayaks, Thanjavur Marathas, Tipu Sultan, French and the British Empire.
 Cuddalore was the scene of the Seven Years' War and the Battle of Cuddalore in 1758 between the French and British.
 It has been a part of independent India since 1947.
 During the 2004 Indian Ocean earthquake, and the subsequent tsunamis generated, Cuddalore was one of the affected towns, with 572 casualties.